gbkr-com/exo/README.md

 #### Persistence, logging ...

 `exo` does not prescribe any of these.
-A `Delegate` is free to make those choices as it is `outside` of the container code.
+A `Delegate` is free to make those choices as it is 'outside' of the container code.